Trump says he might be willing to testify in impeachment inquiry

 Democrat Peter Welch responded at the time, “I would be glad to have the person who started it all come in and testify.
 President Trump is welcome to take a seat right there.”

-Reporting By Matt Spetalnick, Patricia Zengerle; additional reporting by Karen Freifeld, Susan Cornwell and Susan Heavey; Writing by Matt Spetalnick and Grant McCool; Editing by Alistair Bell
+Reporting By Matt Spetalnick, Patricia Zengerle; additional reporting by Karen Freifeld, Susan Cornwell, Susan Heavey and Sarah N. Lynch; Writing by Matt Spetalnick and Grant McCool; Editing by Alistair Bell